This is one of 250 copies letterpress printed on Magnani paper made in Tuscany.

 This is an ordinary copy.

-Volume in the 8vo format (cm 25x17) of 92 pages typeset by hand in original Caslon types, derived from the punches cut by William Caslon in the 18th century.
+Volume in 8vo format (cm 25x17) of 92 pages typeset by hand in original Caslon types, derived from the punches cut by William Caslon in the 18th century.

 Bilingual edition.
 This is the first time this text has been ever printed in English.